-The past couple of years have been a little different for universities and students, but as it becomes more clear about the pandemic in terms of the future, maintaining a structured and effective student experience should become easier.
+The past couple of years have been a little different for universities and students, but as we move past the pandemic, maintaining a structured and effective student experience should become easier in the future.

 So now we've been in both situations, we need to combine the two and make it more effective for students.